benjamintissotbenj/selling-mugs-project/README.md

 The whole purpose of this project is to create a fully automated e-commerce platform to sell mugs.
 All the mugs are printed in England for ethical and ecological purposes, which is why delivery is only allowed in the UK.

+This is a project that is made for re-use, for anyone to be able to build their own mug-selling e-commerce platform within minutes.
+Its AI-powered design generation means that two different stores running on this code will have completely different mugs on sale.
+The automated creation of mugs (by default, every day at midnight) allows the administrators to setup the platform with their own parameters, sit back and relax.

 #### Orders and Payment

 This project connects to [Printify](https://printify.com/) to manage custom print-on-demand for the users.
 The payments are managed